Hylthek/CalvinSmithDotCom/content/Abstract.md

 ![Fig 5](fig5.png)
 <p style="font-style: italic; text-align: center; font-size: small;">
 Figure 5: Stepover samples plotted in binned-histograms and KDE curves.
-Notice the difference in the ploted domain between RectStraight and the others.
+Notice the difference in the plotted domain between RectStraight and the others.
 </p>

 </div>